CuBoulder/Documentation/docs/Tools/index.md

 ### **Development stacks**

 We need working LAMP stacks for our Drupal projects.
 This is largely provided for by Lando (see below).
-Other projects we, for example those for Python projects, can normally be developed on our macs directly, with the understanding that their production environments will likely be Linux based.
+Non-Drupal projects, for example and API built with Python, can normally be developed on our macs directly, with the understanding that their production environments will likely be Linux based.

 #### **_databases_**